 California takes DUI charges very seriously.
-A conviction could lead to jail time, even for a first DUI.
-In fact, you may end up facing a maximum of six months in jail for a first-time, basic DUI conviction.
+A conviction could lead to jail time, even for a first offense.
+In fact, you may end up facing a maximum of six months in jail for a first-offense DUI conviction.
+With the penalties increasing for additional convictions, a second conviction can lead to a minimum of 96 hours to a maximum of one year in jail.

 Note that this only holds true in some counties.
 For example, some counties have a higher minimum amount of jail time for a second DUI offense.
 Additionally, not all DUI charges lead to the same amount of jail time because of aggravating factors.

 For example, you may face a longer sentence if you get accused of hurting or killing someone in a DUI accident.
 In this situation, you may even face felony charges here in Los Angeles.
+In any case, avoiding jail time for a second DUI is going to be an uphill battle.

 House Arrest

 While under house arrest, you also need to wear an ankle monitor.
 This monitor ensures that you stay within the confines of your home.
-If you leave your home in any way, local law enforcement will get notified.
+If you leave your home in any way, local law enforcement will be notified.

 Rehabilitation